 Description: Hudson TMA will promote and facilitate the provision of a range of mass transit options for all travelers with the goal of reducing single occupancy vehicles and vehicle miles traveled.
-Hudson will assist individuals and groups by providing travel information, travel planning, and mass transit education.
+Hudson will assist individuals and groups by providing travel information, travel planning, and mass transit education via phone, email exchange, public presentations at community events and festivals.
 Hudson will act as a liaison between the public and mass transit agencies.
 The TMA will also assist people who are seeking employment and are concerned with how they will be able to travel to work or are having difficulty connecting to essential services by providing travel consultation and mass transit/rideshare information assistance at community service sites in Hudson County.

-▶ "Transit First" public assistance and encouragement
+"Transit First" public assistance and encouragement